Basic Principles of Marketing

 - And the goals your company has set to reach.

 Moreover, the price is selected after determining the market value.
 Or on the value, you offer through your product or service.
 If you ask for a higher price than market value, customers will have more expectations from your product, and you should live up their expectations if you want a successful business.
 The price can also be adjusted with time to make sure it is right for your current market.
 If you sell products, you A/B test the product price with relevant tools.

 Place refers to the process of bringing your products and services to the customers.
 The place is wherever your product or services are available for purchase and customers can buy them.
 It could be a brick-and-mortar store, an online website, or you can use multiple channels to reach a broader audience.

 It is essential for a business to choose the right place that is convenient for customers, and reach out to the potential customers to increase the sale of the product.
 Therefore, careful planning of the placement or distribution of your product is important for a successful business.
-For instance, knowing where your prospective customers are, where your location should be, and how to connect your potential customers to your location is an essential part of your business growth.
+For instance, knowing where your prospective customers are, where your location should be, and how to connect your potential customers to your location is an essential part of your business growth and growth marketing.

 Additionally, in today's digital age, no matter where your store or services are located, a digital presence can make a huge difference in reaching out to your potential customers.
 As more and more people tend to search online for their needs.